smccarthy/crows-nest/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![codecov](https://codecov.io/gh/TestArmada/crows-nest/branch/master/graph/badge.svg)](https://codecov.io/gh/TestArmada/crows-nest)

-A supervisor tool to launch and monitor multiple SauceLabs Sauce Connect tunnel in [high avaiability mode](https://wiki.saucelabs.com/display/DOCS/High+Availability+Sauce+Connect+Setup).
+A supervisor tool to launch and monitor multiple SauceLabs Sauce Connect tunnel in [high availability mode](https://wiki.saucelabs.com/display/DOCS/High+Availability+Sauce+Connect+Setup).

 The tool tracks the availability of each tunnel.
 If any of the tunnels is unresponsive, the supervisor will attempt to terminate the tunnel gracefully and start a new one.
 Additionally, the tool provides the ability to perform "rolling restarts" all the tunnels periodically to avoid known issues with long-running tunnel processes.